fulcrumapp/fulcrum-python/README.md

 ### Forms

-#### Get All Forms
+Get All Forms:

     from fulcrum import Fulcrum
     fulcrum = Fulcrum(key='super-secret-key')
     forms = fulcrum.form.all()

-Returns a dict containing forms and pagination info
+All returns a dict containing forms and pagination info:

     {
         'forms': [